-The same goes with their walking gait and standing posture.
-Just look at a baby sitting up, perfectly poised in a way many adults struggle with!
+The same goes for their walking gait and standing posture.
+Just look at babysitting up, perfectly poised in a way many adults struggle with!
 Most kids are lucky enough to be born with bodies ready to MOVE – but what happens as we grow?

 Too much sitting, too many screens…. our sedentary lifestyle happens.
 And when we add in a lifetime of wrapping up feet in STIFF, NARROW and RIGID SHOES that wreck the foot’s natural form and function, no wonder so many adults wind up injured and/or living with physical aches and pains.

 Let’s keep kids MOVING how they want to help keep their awesome running and walking gait as well as their posture.

 It’s not just HOW to move that kids get so right – they also instinctively know WHAT KIND of movements they need to grow and develop.

 From when small babies first start moving, their brains are already super busy processing heaps of vital sensory messages; the more they feel the world around them, they better it is for their developing nervous systems.